Mesterolone: Pharmacokinetics

 The C1α methyl group of mesterolone inhibits its hepatic metabolism and thereby confers significant oral activity, although its oral bioavailability is still much lower than that of 17α-alkylated AAS.
 In any case, mesterolone is one of the few non-17α-alkylated AAS that is active with oral ingestion.
 Uniquely among AAS, mesterolone has very high affinity for human serum sex hormone-binding globulin (SHBG), about 440% that of DHT in one study and 82% of that of DHT in another study.
 As a result, it may displace endogenous testosterone from SHBG and thereby increase free testosterone concentrations, which may in part be involved in its effects.

 Chemistry

 Mesterolone, also known as 1α-methyl-4,5α-dihydrotestosterone (1α-methyl-DHT) or as 1α-methyl-5α-androstan-17β-ol-3-one, is a synthetic androstane steroid and derivative of DHT.
 It is specifically DHT with a methyl group at the C1α position.
 Closely related AAS include metenolone and its esters metenolone acetate and metenolone enanthate.
 The antiandrogen rosterolone (17α-propylmesterolone) is also closely related to mesterolone.

+The 17alpha-methylated analog of Mesterolone is called Demalon [2881-21-2].
+The structure of mesterolone is also similar to delanterone.